What is Net profit?

 Net profit is often used in conjunction with other financial ratios to assess a company's profitability, including the return on investment (ROI) ratio, earnings per share (EPS), and gross margin ratio.
 The ROI ratio measures how much profit is generated from investment, and the EPS calculates the amount earned for each share of outstanding stock.

-Net profit can also be used in financial modeling to estimate the future earnings potential of a company and assess investment decisions.
+Net profit can also be used in financial modelling to estimate the future earnings potential of a company and assess investment decisions.
 Various models use net profit as the primary driver of a company's valuation and provide a basis for measuring a stock's price-to-earnings ratio (P/E).

 It is essential to note that net profit can fluctuate, depending on a variety of factors, including changes in the market and increased competition, affecting a company's profitability.
 Additionally, different companies from different industries may have different net profit levels, making comparisons difficult.
 For instance, a brick-and-mortar store is likely to have lower net profits than a software company that sells its products online.